mehwisha01/Design-Portfolio/content/posts/PackOwnBox/index.md

 ![Wireframe](/Wireframes.png)

-### Userflows and Moodboard
+### Moodboard and User Flows

 While testing wireframes and looking for inspiration, I created the Moodboard.
 ![Moodboard](/Moodboard.png)
-I moved forward to build the user flows of red routes for the application.
+I moved forward to build the user flows of Critical Paths for the application.

 ![Userflows](/Userflows.png)